 If you’re looking for a more secure solution it will be perfect to use external plugins, services, and software.
 One of the advantages of these solutions is that you don’t have to manually control and manage the entire process.
 You should only set up a schedule and specify data you wish to backup regularly.

 The main cons of automated backup services are that most of the good ones cost a lot of money.
 Low-cost solutions often don’t offer you the entire spectrum of backup services.
 Thus, most online services copy only your PHP and SQL database while you have to copy content manually.
 Another drawback of online backup services is their potential security risks from hackers.

 In any case, it is you who decide what kind of backup services to use.
 Here are a few online services that may help you to render automatic backup of your precious website.

 Acronis provides you with a perfect solution for backing up your SFTP/FTP/MySQL database.
-It offers you a few trial and premium solution starting from $50 a year; you may choose one to extend your free version.
-Acronis allows you monitoring your website and restore it from any moment you need.
+It offers you a few trial and premium solutions starting from $50 a year; you may choose one to extend your free version.
+Acronis allows you to monitor your website and restore it from any moment you need.

 Namecheap offers a free online backup trial on one of your websites.
 For as low as $2.24 you can get a full plan with additional services like antivirus scanning and encrypted backup protocol.

 A cool and free solution for a website.
 This plugin copies the entire website database including FTP, SQL files as well as all your content, and stores it on an external service (Amazon S3, Dropbox, etc.).